Zao1214/PinkJelly-1/README.md

 ### Download our App using Expo
 https://exp.host/@zao1214/client
 (
-  if for reason, doesn't work, then it is probably b/c we stopped the server.
+  if for some reason doesn't work, then it is probably b/c we stopped the server.
   Give us a notice and we will be happy to re-run the server!
 )